Don't DIY with Baby

 You want a safe, healthy child, but want to continue home improvement projects during pregnancy.
-Some projects may be dangerous for pregnant women, particularly exposure to some chemicals in the first trimester.
+Proceed with caution ... and the correct information.
+Some projects may be dangerous for pregnant women, particularly exposure to certain chemicals in the first trimester.
 Later in the pregnancy, chemical risks decrease slightly, but the threat of falls from ladders increases.

 Here are the right and wrong projects for pregnant women:

 Avoid constant, long-term exposure to paint, and avoid spray paint.
 Paint contains solvents and other organic compounds that may be linked to miscarriages, low birth weight, birth defects, developmental disabilities, and childhood cancer.
 However, reliable clinical evidence only connects such dangers with high exposures, such as for professional painters or paint factory workers.

 No studies have measured smaller levels of exposure during pregnancy and specifically linked any problems to a certain chemical.
 Since 1978, no paint has contained lead, the most dangerous potential ingredient. stay safely away from to old paint that is chipped and cracked, and do not scrape or sand old paint.
 If such work must be done in your house while you are pregnant, hire a professional for the job and leave the house until after the project is completed.

 Newer paint is unleaded, but contains volatile organic compounds that may be hazardous, particularly during pregnancy.
 Look for paint with low VOC levels, and only use light hues.
 Most tints contain VOCs, with increasing levels in darker colors.